depersgroep/cookiecutter-aws-sam/README.md

-# Cookiecutter SAM for Python Lambda functions with CodePipeline integration
+# Cookiecutter template for AWS SAM
+integration

 This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a Serverless App based on Serverless Application Model (SAM) and Python 3.6.